Kim Beazley Sr.: In Parliament

-Later life and death
+Party roles

+In 1951, Beazley wrote the preamble to the national platform and constitution of the Labor Party, at their conference in Adelaide.

+He served on the ALP national executive as well as the state executive in Western Australia, and was senior vice-president of the party from 1969 until 1971.

+Death and legacy

-After the defeat of the Whitlam government in 1975, Beazley was elected to the Labor front bench, but resigned when it was revealed that Gough Whitlam and Bill Hartley, with the ALP national secretary, David Combe, had been seeking money from the Iraqi Ba'ath Party to pay for the party's election campaign.
-He retired from politics in 1977.
-At the time of his death he was the last parliamentary survivor of the Chifley government, as well as the earliest surviving member of the Commonwealth Parliament.
+At the time of Beazley's death he was the last parliamentary survivor of the Chifley government, as well as the earliest surviving member of the Commonwealth Parliament.
 He died in Perth on 12 October 2007, and was accorded a state funeral on 20 October.

+He was credited with having made a great contribution to Aboriginal people's welfare and rights, and assisted with the transition to independence of Papua New Guinea.

-His memoirs were published posthumously in February 2009 with a foreword by his son Kim Christian Beazley who himself had a distinguished career as a Labor politician and party leader.
+His memoirs were published posthumously in February 2009, with a foreword by his son Kim Christian Beazley.

 The Beazley Medal, annual awards to the top secondary students in WA, were named in his honour.

-Kim Edward Beazley's death came almost a year after the death of his other son, David.

 Personal life

-Beazley married Betty Judge, a fellow teacher, union official and an athlete (she was Australian women's 880 yards champion), on 7 February 1948, at Claremont.
+Beazley married Betty Judge, a fellow teacher, union official, and an athlete (she was Australian women's 880 yards champion), on 7 February 1948, at Claremont.
 They had two sons, including Rhodes Scholar, Deputy Prime Minister and Governor of Western Australia Kim Christian Beazley, and one daughter.